CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 ### Root Files and Folders

 - public/ - All assets you don't want optimized by Astro.
 Include fonts and favicons in here.
 The \_redirects, robots.txt, and sitemap.xml also live here.
+- public/admin/config.yml - This is where Decap CMS configuration options live.
+[More information about options in Decap docs](https://decapcms.org/docs/configuration-options/)
+- public/assets/images/blog - This is where the images uploaded on the CMS will be stored
 - src/ - Raw, source code.
 The folder you work in.
 - .astro.config.mjs - Astro config file, already set up for you.